-More so, he ensured that women had equal rights with those of men across every facet of society.
+More so, Ataturk ensured that women had equal rights with those of men across every facet of society.

 Women were also allowed to end divorce at their discretion.

 He believed in modernisation, which made Turkey free from stringent rules.

 Ataturk adopted the policy of having peace at home and peace in the world.

 Additionally, he inspired other leaders who were in other Muslim countries.

 In his reign, he established relations with the neighbouring nations to ensure there was harmony amongst them.

 He was rational in his decisions and did not take sides at any given moment.

 He clearly stated that he believed in a supreme-being but did not have a religion.

 Ataturk’s courage is evidently seen from fighting in battle.

 He led the Gallipoli campaign.
 He was always at the front-line wheeling guns, sending his troops to battles which they had little chance of surviving.

 To achieve independence, Ataturk fought with his army to achieve victory.

 He relocated his division to Conkbayiri despite having no approval from the headquarters, which led to military success and his promotion.

 Not every decision made by Mustafa Kemal was for his gain but the sake of Turkey.

 He was also strict and loyal to his virtues.

 More so, he was not distracted by the lost provinces of The Ottoman Empire in Asia and Europe as well as provinces of The Russian Empire that had fallen when he was fighting for independence.

 Ataturk described himself as a successful person in his speeches.

 He was also determined to ensure that Turkey got her independence when Ataturk came up with a war strategy that balanced military and political aspects in alignment with changing situations.

 He created a national assembly and gained nationwide support for fighting for independence.

 Despite unfavourable circumstances, he fought for freedom against five established nations simultaneously without being distracted by political or resource limitations and came out victorious.

 Well-grounded logic and generous patronage were scarce traits at the time.